applandinc/.github/profile/README.md

 ---

-[AppMap](https://appmap.io) is a versatile open-source runtime code analysis tool compatible with [Ruby](https://github.com/getappmap/appmap-ruby), [Java](https://github.com/getappmap/appmap-java), [Python](https://github.com/getappmap/appmap-python), and [Javascript](https://github.com/getappmap/appmap-agent-js).
-It records traces of code execution, gathering insights into how your code functions and its behavior.
-These traces are then analyzed to report on significant changes in code behavior.
+[AppMap](https://appmap.io) is a versatile open-source runtime code analysis tool compatible with [Ruby](https://github.com/getappmap/appmap-ruby), [Java](https://github.com/getappmap/appmap-java), [Python](https://github.com/getappmap/appmap-python), and [Node.js](https://github.com/getappmap/appmap-agent-js).
+It records code execution traces, gathering data abut how your code works and behaves.
+These traces can then be displayed as interactive diagrams, and analyzed to find coding flaws and problems.

-**Key Features of AppMap:**
+**Key Features of AppMap Analysis:**

-- **Test Failure Analysis:** Identify the root causes of test failures.
+- **Test Failures:** Identify the root causes of test failures.
-- **Security Flaw Detection:** Vulnerabilities like authorization logic flaws, secrets in logs, and unsafe data passed to system calls are reported.
+- **Security Flaws:** Finds vulnerabilities like missing and impropepr authorization, secrets in logs, and unsafe system calls.
-- **Performance Flaw Detection:** Issues like N+1 queries and slow operations can be visualized within interactive flame graphs, without the need to change application code to record spans.
+- **Performance Problems:** Identifies anti-pattenrs like N+1 queries.
+Slow operations can be visualized within interactive flame graphs, without the need to change application code to add spans.
 - **Identification of Important API Changes:** Inspect crucial alterations in the API.
+- **SQL Details:** See exactly how your code is using the database, and where each query is coming from in your code.

 AppMap can be seamlessly integrated into your workflow.
-It can be utilized locally within your preferred code editor or centrally as part of your Continuous Integration system.
+It can be used locally within your code editor or centrally as part of your Continuous Integration system.
+AppMaps are regular files on _your_ file system - so your code and data stay with you.

 **Explore AppMap:**